MicrosoftDocs/windows-ai-docs/docs/windows-ml/bind-a-model.md

 The actual map feature value will be an `IMap<string, float>`.

+#### Sequence of maps

+A sequence of maps is just a vector of key/value pairs.
+For example, a sequence of string-to-float maps would be of type `IVector<IMap<string, float>>`.

 ### Images

 When working with images, you'll need to be aware of image formats and tensorization.